thsmi/sieve/src/web/README.md

 This enables the frontend to be run of the same javascript code base used for the webextension and application.

-The communication almost identically to the standard manage sieve protocol.
+The communication is almost identically to the standard manage sieve protocol.
 The exception is there is no startTLS as the websocket connection is always secure and cannot be upgraded after connecting.

-The websocket connection tunnel is not standardized by an rfc or something similar.
+Running Sieve via websockets is not standardized by an rfc or something similar.

 Please keep in mind the proxy is technically similar to a man in middle attack.
 And does not provide any end to end security.
-So you should alway protect the backend with a reverse proxy.
+So you should always protect the backend with a reverse proxy.

 ## Installation